Kaiqi-Liang/TypeScript-Workshop/README.md

 }
 ```
 What's the difference?
 > No difference here but the convention is to use interface to define data shapes, for example, an object.
-Below are some of the features that one might have but not the other.
+Below are some of the features that one might have but not the other
 * Interface:
     * declaration merging
     * extends & implements